wrayx/wrayx.github.io/_posts/2022-06-13-configure-vscode-env-for-cpp-on-macos.md

 Homebrew will install the OpenCV library into `/usr/local/Cellar/opencv`.
 The path will be helpful when we configure the VSCode environment later.

 ## Create C++ Project
-Now we test the installation by create a working directory.
+Now we can test the installation by creating a C++ project.
+The firstly step would be to create the working directory.
 ```shell
 $ mkdir demo && cd demo
 ```